PARAGLIDING QUESTIONS AND ANSWERS

 Can I complete my training quicker and what happens if I take longer?

-The average time it takes to complete Elementary pilot is 5 days, if you are prepared and with
+The average time it takes to complete Elementary pilot is 5 days, if you

-favourable weather you may complete training quicker.
+are prepared and with favorable weather you may complete training quicker.

-between April and September.
-You progress at your own rate and will not be held back as we want you to get your Elementary pilot so you go on and take Club pilot.
+be held back as we want you to get your Elementary pilot so you go on and

 What should I bring and wear?